NVIDIA/NeMo/README.md

 file to use for adapter learning purposes.
 The `adapter_learning` parameter must be included in `stages` to run the adapter learning pipeline.
 To adapter learning on `squad` task, set `adapter_learning` parameter to `gpt3/squad`, which can be found in `conf/adapter_learning/gpt3/squad.yaml`.
-The tool currently supports P-tuning technique only.

 IA3 learning can be defined in the same way inside `conf/config.yaml` file by modifying the `ia3_learning` parameter, which specifies the file to use for IA3 learning purposes.
 The `ia3_learning` parameter must be included in `stages` to run the IA3 learning pipeline.
-To ia3 learning on `squad` task, set `ia3_learning` parameter to `gpt3/squad`, which can be found in `conf/ia3_learning/gpt3/squad.yaml`.
+To IA3 learning on `squad` task, set `ia3_learning` parameter to `gpt3/squad`, which can be found in `conf/ia3_learning/gpt3/squad.yaml`.
-The tool currently supports P-tuning technique only.

 ##### 5.11.1.1.
 Common
 <a id="markdown-common" name="common"></a>